-Recently, Erika has been giving her passion and practice to a calling of the global awakening of divine feminine embodied spirituality.
-Deepening in her articulation of these practices, Erika is attending a Women’s Temple Training in Spring this year.
-She looks forward to bringing back the ritual and wisdom, infusing local yoginis/yogis with enthusiasm and a deeper connection to the Divine embodied with us and surrounding us.
+Recently, Erika has been giving her passion and practice to a calling of the global awakening of divine feminine embodiment spirituality.
+Deepening in her articulation of these practices, Erika has attended a Women’s Temple Training in Spring of this year.
+She looks forward to bringing the ritual and wisdom to our community, an opportunity for the raw, ancient, soul connection of divinely held women’s circles.

 Kyle Leia Heyesen, MA, ERYT200, YACEP